 In November 2017 Bioeq GMBH, affiliated with the Polpharma Group, brought an action in the Polish Patent Office seeking to revoke Polish Patent Number 215263 (the Polish '263 Patent), the Polish patent corresponding to our European Patent Number 1 485 127 (the EU '127 Patent) ("Administration of agents to treat inflammation").
 The Polish '263 Patent concerns administration of natalizumab (TYSABRI) to treat MS. The Polish '263 Patent expires in February 2023.
+No hearing on the merits has been set in this matter.

-Swiss Pharma International AG, also affiliated with the Polpharma Group, filed actions in the District Court of The Hague (January 2016), the German Patents Court (March 2016) and the Commercial Court of Rome (November 2017) seeking to invalidate the Dutch, German and Italian counterparts of the EU '127 Patent, which also concerns administration of natalizumab (TYSABRI) to treat MS and expires in February 2023.
-The Dutch and German counterparts were ruled invalid and we have appealed.
+Swiss Pharma International AG, also affiliated with the Polpharma Group, filed actions in the District Court of the Hague, Netherlands (January 2016), the German Patents Court (March 2016) and the Commercial Court of Rome (November 2017) seeking to invalidate the Dutch, German and Italian counterparts of the EU '127 Patent, which also concerns administration of natalizumab (TYSABRI) to treat MS and expires in February 2023.
+The Dutch and German counterparts were ruled invalid.
+The decision in the Dutch action was affirmed in September 2019 and our appeal as to the German action is pending.
 No date for a hearing on the merits has been set in the Italian action.